simonknittel/discord-bot-api/README.md

 1. Copy your plugin to the [_plugins](./_plugins) directory
 1. Add it to the top of the [index.js](./index.js) file

+Update the bot
+---
+1. Make sure you have Git installed
+2. Run `npm updatebot`

 Commands
 ---